ambrogio-dev/pg-compare/README.md

 ```
 where *PATH_TO_CONFIG* is the config file path (with all DBs parameters).

-## What's new
-**v.
-0.2.0**: Smashed some bugs-
-**v.
-0.1.3**: Introduced camelCase check for table names
-**v.
-0.1.2**: Fixed a bug that for some tables duplicated column names in creating sql commands
-**v.
-0.1.1**: Added the possibility to compare data rows in tables to generate insert or delete queries

 ## How it works

 You just need to prepare a correct config json with all dbs parameters and then run this module: it will generate all SQL commands for the requested parameters.